chrisschreiner/mow/README.md

 Clean up your folders of ripped movies.
 Changes filenames (of recognized movies) with a format that your movie app (tvOS/Plex etc) can detect.

-Posters and metadata is also retrieved.
+Metadata and posters are also retrieved.
 A future version will enable extraction and processing of more data.

 ### Requirements